 - Multi-factor Authentication – If you have multi-factor authentication enabled in your password manager, your passwords will become practically unhackable.
 Even if the attackers get a hold of your master password, they couldn’t do anything as they wouldn’t be able to go around the MFA.

-- Private and Secure Password Sharing – Many people share passwords and accounts with their friends and family members.
+- Private and Secure Password Sharing – Many people share passwords and account with their friends and family members.
 Whether it’s a joint social media account or just a Netflix password, if you’re sharing anything with other people, you should do it very privately.
 This is where a password manager can help.
 You don’t have to paste it anywhere, as the password manager will do all of the work.

 How Does a Password Manager Work?